yinheark/yincart2/apps/basic/README.md

 ];
 ```

-**NOTE:** Yincart won't create the database for you, this has to be done manually before you can access it.
+**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

 Also check and edit the other files in the `config/` directory to customize your application.